lazyatom/interblah.net/soups/blog/ticketgate.snip.markdown

 I'm not attacking anyone.
 I've re-read the {l early-bird-tickets, original conversation} and it's verging on the _convivial_.
 I don't think at any point Alan was anything worse than bemused, and he was genuinely happy to introspect about the questions I was asking.
 I really, genuinely appreciated that, because a lot of the thinking that's tied up with Ruby Manor is hard to communicate in a way that isn't confrontational, both in expression and reception.
 It's hard to suggest that things *might* be better if we all did a thing differently without upsetting those people who are responsible for delivering that thing.

-But what you don't see in that conversation is the other then Ben wrote at 2am from his hotel room:
+But what you don't see in that conversation is the other thing Ben wrote at 2am from his hotel room:

 [Ben Bleything: "And I'll say this now: if you don't like how @veganstraightedge and I run @cascadiaruby, door's to your left."](https://twitter.com/#!/bleything/status/139596983928242176)